-Completion instructions 1 The purpose of the document is to gather information in relation to tonnage, costs and income relating to the direct collection of each WEEE stream in the above period, for the purpose of calculating the WEEE Compliance Fee for the 2 Compliance fee applied for is the tonnage you wish to use the Compliance fee for.
-Normally we would expect this to be Target minus Evidence but please confirm.
-3 Tonnage collected should include own scheme collections only, and should exclude collections or evidence provided by other schemes or Approved Authorised Treatment Facilities (AATF's) 4 Total direct collection, transport and treatment costs should include the following: a.
-Net total collection, transport and treatment costs from Designated Collection Facilities. b Net total regulation 34 collection, transport and treatment costs (excluding any regulation 34 collections carried out by or on behalf of other schemes). с Net total regulation 43 collection, transport and treatment costs d Net total regulation 52 collection, transport and treatment costs e Costs of providing the necessary containers (delivery, rental and depreciation)
+Completion instructions 1 The purpose of the document is to gather information in relation to tonnage, costs and income relating to the direct collection of each WEEE stream in the above period, for the purpose of calculating the WEEE Compliance Fee for the scheme. period, for the purpose of calculating the WEEE 2 Compliance fee applied for is the tonnage you wish to use the Compliance fee for.
+Normally we would expect this to be Target minus Evidence but please confirm. i 3 Tonnage collected should include own scheme collections only from Local Authorities after any relevant national protocols have been applied, and should exclude collections or evidence provided by other schemes, waste management combanies or Approved Authorised Treatment Facilities (AATF's) direct. le collections or evidence provided by other schemes

+4 Total direct collection, transport and treatment costs should consist of the following:

+- a Net total collection, transport and treatment costs from Local Authority Designated Collection 34 collections transport and treatment costs (excluding any regulation 34 collections carried out by or on behalf of other schemes). - c Costs of providing the necessary containers (delivery, rental and depreciation).

 Notes: i.
-Net total costs above include any income generated from sale of material or parts, whether or not this is retained l the scheme. ii.
-The information provided should reflect only WEEE actually collected by each scheme, not any agreements with other schemes.
-5 Total scheme direct operational and management costs should include the staff hours and costs involved in: а Preparing bids and contracts for collection arrangements. b Ongoing management of operational contracts including ensuring contractors are performing properly, liaising with Local U Authorities, addressing any day to day issues which arise. с conducting site audits of both collection sites and treatment operators to ensure that they are operating correctly, and d compiling, checking and making the regular reporting submissions required to the relevant enforcement agencies.
+Net total costs above include any income generated from sale of material or parts which is retained by the scheme. ii.
+The information provided should reflect only WEEE actually collected by each scheme.
+For clarification, this should include the actual cost of WEEE you have collected even where you have an arrangement to transfer Evidence to another scheme.
+Total scheme direct operational management costs should consist of the direct staff hours and staff costs involved in: Preparing bids and contract for Local Authority collection arrangements.
+Ongoing management of operational contracts including ensuring contractors are performing properly, liaising with Local Authorities, addressing any day to day issues which arise relating to Local Authority collections only.
+Conducting site audits of both collection sites and treatment operators to ensure that they are operating correctly, and Compiling, checking and making the regular reporting submissions required to the relevant enforcement agencies and Local Authorities.
 Notes: i.
-No other staff, overhead or general scheme management costs should be included in the detail provided above.
+"Staff costs" mentioned above in point 5 are defined as directly attributable employment costs which consist of salary plus bonus, car allowance, benefits in kind, pension and employers National Insurance contributions. ii.
+No other costs such as overhead allocations, office space allocations, general scheme management costs/allocations, communication campaigns or consultancy advice should be included in the detail provided above.
+Only include costs incurred in relation to the relevant regulatory obligations. iii.
+If it is not possible to calculate actual Scheme direct operational management costs then a reasonable estimate should be calculated with supporting justification.
 Confidentiality Grant Thornton UK LLP maintains strict confidentiality over all information provided to it and as a regulated firm we have strict protocols around the maintenance and handling of information received.
 All of the information provided by you as part of this request will therefore be treated confidentially in accordance with these protocols.